SquadFM/Gaming-on-Linux/README.md

 ### XFCE Smart Window Placement
 - Start Menu > Window Manager Tweaks > Placement > Minimum Size of windows: set to smallest value (far left)

+## Steam Performance Gamemode
+- the software Gamemode makes sure that your PC runs in its fastest settings (CPU, GPU, etc.)
+- to enable it for a game in Steam > right click on the game > Properties > in Launch Options past `gamemoderun %command%`
+- that's it!

 ## What is next?
 - That is all you need to get started.